-“By the time the fake video comes out and spreads through media outlets, a publicly traded company stock can drop by several percent,” Rahman said.
+“By the time the fake video comes out and spreads through media outlets, publicly-traded company stock can drop by several percent,” Rahman said.
 “While the company tries to restore credibility and investor confidence, the adversary is already making money on the company’s stock.
-The videos can cause fast and furious damage, since it takes a few days for the PR department, lawyers, and crisis teams to handle the situation.”
+The videos can cause fast and furious damage since it takes a few days for the PR department, lawyers, and crisis teams to handle the situation.”

 - And deepfakes may completely undermine democracy and the press.